TheArtSite

 A tree view control is a special list box control that displays a set of objects as an indented outline based on their logical hierarchical relationship.

-To render a tree view, use an ul
+To render a tree view, use an ul element with the

-class.
+tree-view class.
 The children of this list (li

 elements), can contain whatever you'd like.